FAQ's for Adult Undergraduate and Graduate Students

 What is a line-up card and why do I need it?

 It is imperative that all graduates have a line-up card for cap and gown pick-up and for the Commencement ceremony itself.

-Line-up cards and caps and gowns will be available on Thursday, May 21 in Donnelly Hall.
-There will be signs posted directing you to the proper distribution room.
-Students must show a picture ID and sign their Alcohol Policy Statement in order to receive a line-up card.
+Line-up cards and caps and gowns will be available on Thursday, May 19 in Donnelly Hall.
+There will be posted signs directing you to the proper distribution room.
+Students must show a photo ID and sign the Alcohol Policy Statement in order to receive a line-up card.
 The Registrar's office should be contacted immediately if the line-up card is lost.

 Is there a rehearsal?

 There is no rehearsal for Friday's Commencement ceremony.
 There will be plenty of staff on hand to help the graduates line up.
 Graduates should assemble for the Commencement procession at 5:15 p.m. on the Lowell Thomas Quad, between the Hancock and Dyson Centers.
 Please take a few moments to view the virtual rehearsal video.

 What is the suggested attire?

 Weather conditions have varied from picture perfect to extreme rain or heat.
 Graduates are advised to dress comfortably and be prepared for the weather.
 Bring sunblock and sunglasses for sunny conditions.
 Wear shoes appropriate for grassy areas.
 Also, students should be cautious of the clothes they wear underneath their gowns.
 Neither the College nor the manufacturer of the caps and gowns guarantees that they are colorfast.

 Are tickets required and is there a limit to how many guests can be invited?

 No, tickets are NOT required for the outdoor ceremony.
 Seating is on a first-come, first-served basis.
 No saving of seats will be allowed.